vm-001/lua-resty-ljsonschema/README.md

 options detailed previously, but some features are not supported (correctly) at this time:

-* Empty tables and empty arrays are the same from Lua point of view
 * Unicode strings are considered as a stream of bytes (so length checks might not behave as expected)

-On the other hand, some extra features are supported:

-* The type `table` can be used to match arrays or objects, it is also much faster than `array` or `object` as it does not involve walking the table to find out if it's a sequence or a hash
-* The type `function` can be used to check for functions